Zbeyer/school/Rules.md

 ## Git Repository

-This repository relies on Git, anyone can be made to be a contributor and each commit is a snapshot, therefore a bad actor cannot detroy the repository.
+This repository relies on Git, anyone can be made to be a contributor and each commit is a snapshot, therefore a bad actor cannot destroy the repository.
 The worst someone can do is vandalize a snapshot.